 - Mastering to ACX, Author’s Republic or FindawayVoices technical standards.

 So, if you are an indie author-narrator or a professional narrator seeking for an engineer to work with, this is a good place to start!

 Now, below you can see some explanatory things on how this calculator works.
-If it seems boring (I get it), jump right to the end of the page and play with the calculator.
+Again, if it seems boring (and I get it), scroll down to the end of the page and play with the calculator.
 Want a bit more of details..?
 You always can get back to those explanations.

 By the way, if you are totally new to this area and trying to wrap your head around it, maybe you’ll appreciate this check list for newcomers.
 Good luck!

-Option #1 — it is used if the audio is not recorded yet:
+Option #1 — it’s being used if the audio is not recorded yet:

 (Words Number/ 9,300) x 1.2 x Time Ratio x Rate = Estimated Budget